 The Student Health Center has a few different options to make sure you can conveniently get the medication you need without ever leaving campus.

 The Student Health Center keeps some frequently prescribed medications on-hand to be dispensed at the time of service when prescribed by our physicians.
-These are paid for at the time of service - all cost $20 or less, and most are under $10.
+Most are under $20, and payment is owed at the time of service.

 Walgreens Delivered Medications:

 The SLU Student Health Center and Walgreens partner to make sure your prescription medication is easily attainable.
-You can set up an account with Walgreens and they can deliver your medication directly to the Student Health Center, even if it is not prescribed by our physicians.
+You can set up an account with Walgreens and they can deliver your medication directly to the Student Health Center or the Walgreens at the SLUCare Doctor's Office Building, even if it is not prescribed by our physicians.
 You can call 314-771-2900 to pay any copays owed over the phone and start receiving your medication on campus.

 Walgreens at the SLUCare